New Line Television

 New Line Television was the television production arm of the film studio of the same name.
-It was active for about 20 years from 1988 to 2008.
+It was active for about 20 years from 1988 to 2008, when it was folded into Warner Bros.
+Television.

 History

 The company was founded in 1988 to produce Freddy's Nightmares, a television series based on the studio's Nightmare on Elm Street film series.
 Following the series's cancellation in 1990, New Line Cinema launched its own television unit a year later.
 (Note: Freddy's Nightmares was distributed in syndication by Lorimar-Telepictures from 1988–1989.
 Warner Bros. purchased Lorimar-Telepictures in 1989 and assumed distribution for the remainder of the series's run.)

 In 1990, New Line bought a majority stake in Robert Halmi, Inc. Entertainment, a production company specializing in Television films and miniseries.
 RHI was sold to Hallmark Cards in 1994, shortly after New Line had been acquired by Turner Broadcasting System.
 New Line once had a television distribution shop, New Line Television Distribution, which was previously affiliated with RHI.
 On October 21, 1992, New Line and RHI was in negotiations to handle management of RHI catalog product.

 On February 15, 1999, producer Trilogy Entertainment Group had signed an exclusive development deal with the studio to produce television projects, mostly for syndication, cable and the networks.
 On April 28, 2000, it was announced that Matthew Blackheart: Monster Smasher, a program New Line is planning on to debut for syndication would debut instead on the Sci-Fi Channel, eventually making it into a made-for-TV movie.

 Turner Broadcasting System merged with Time Warner on October 10, 1996.
 On June 16, 2000, New Line Television signed an affiliation production contract with Warner Bros.
 Television to produce network series for a two-year period.
 From October 2006, MGM Television began distributing New Line's films and television series.

 On February 28, 2008, New Line Cinema was merged with Warner Bros. and hence ceased to exist as a separate entity.
 In turn, New Line Television was folded into Warner Bros.'s television division.

 Warner Bros.
 Television would later revive the New Line brand in 2016 as a speciality producer for new and upcoming television adaptations based on New Line’s forte.